 The vertical climber (with the VersaClimber and MaxiClimber being the leading brands) isn’t a new exercise machine.
 It has been around since the 1980s and is starting to gain a new following of people who swear by its effectiveness.

-So if you’re looking to get off the treadmill, cut your workout time in half and give your joints a break — join the climbing movement.
+So if you’re looking to get off the treadmill or elliptical, cut your workout time in half and give your joints a break — join the climbing movement.

 The movement varies between 1 inch and 20 inch climbing motions, engaging both your lower and upper body plus your core.
 And the best part?
 You’re in control of your pace and effort the entire time.